-By Daniel Archer.
-Last Updated 27th May 2022.
+Last Updated 26th April 2023.
 On this page, we explain laser eye surgery claims and everything worth knowing about laser eye surgery compensation.
 Here you’ll find a full guide to the legal process of making a compensation claim for laser eye surgery that has gone wrong in some way due to negligence by another party, causing harm in the process.

-Laser eye surgery is usually a very safe medical procedure, yet in some cases, it can go disastrously wrong, potentially causing total blindness at the most extreme end of the scale.
+Some people may ask “is laser eye surgery safe?” and the answer is that it usually is a very safe medical procedure.
+On rare occasions, however, something could go potentially wrong, leading to injuries to the patient.
 If you have suffered harm through a botched laser eye treatment, you could be able to make a personal injury claim, and this guide will educate you about the process of making such a claim.

 Select a Section:

 - Eye Injury Claim – Am I Entitled To Claim?

 - Laser Eye Surgery Claims – Time Limits